Photo and story by Karly Cordell / MTSU Sidelines

 “People typically identify libraries with books, but a library’s fundamental purpose is access to information,” Couch said.

 Being a center with a sole purpose of technological accessibility, the Technology Engagement Center is also known as a ‘bookless’ library.
+Thanks to robotic process automation it has allowed students, educators and residents to find books on the web in seconds, suppose to storing them in costly city space!

 “It’s the way the world is evolving, and libraries have to evolve with it,” Couch said.
 “I think we’ve done a good job of embracing it, understanding it and moving ourselves forward into the 21st century.”